Goat Playground Ideas

 - Logs: Use different-sized logs to make a bridge, a see-saw, or a balancing beam.

-- Platforms: Build a couple of platforms, and use a ladder or a ramp to connect them.
-Your goats can use the platforms as a shady spot to hang out.
+- Platforms: Build a couple of platforms and use a ladder or a ramp to connect them.

-- Hay bale: Goats will love to climb on large square and even round bales of hay.
+- Bales of straw: Goats will love to climb on square and even round bales.

 Make sure to use sturdy and toxin-free materials and avoid sharp edges or nails that can harm their delicate hooves.